SMC2-Team/smc2/Docker/README.md

 - This Docker implementation was referred to when creating the Docker for SMC<sup>2</sup>, modifying their Dockerfile and install.sh.
 - PICCO Docker Citation:
 > M. Hastings, B. Hemenway, D. Noble, and S. Zdancewic.
 SoK: General purpose compilers for secure multi-party computation.
 In IEEE Symposium on Security and Privacy (S&P), pages 1220–1237, 2019.

+## Troubleshooting
+#### The program I ran is taking longer than expected.
+Try closing the container (`ctrl+d`) and restarting the container (`docker run -it --rm smc2`).

+#### One of the computational parties failed.
+Occassionally a connection will drop and you need to restart the program on all parties.
+Run `ps -u` to see which parties are still running, then kill them using their pid `kill <pid>`.
+Now the resources will be freed up to restart the program.